brimdata/super/book/src/dev/integrations/fluentd.md

 removed to uncomment `@load packages`, which allows the JSON Streaming Logs package to be activated when Zeek starts.

-2. The file `/opt/zeek/etc/node.cfg` was edited to to change the `interface` setting to reflect the network source from which Zeek should sniff live traffic, which in our instance was `enX0`.
+2. The file `/opt/zeek/etc/node.cfg` was edited to change the `interface` setting to reflect the network source from which Zeek should sniff live traffic, which in our instance was `enX0`.